Kalvar/ios-KRRBFNN/README.md

 ## About

-KRRBFNN is implemented Radial basis function network of machine learning.
+KRRBFNN is a Radial basis function network used Guassian function in machine learning, it implemented OLS, LMS, SGA, Random algorithms.

 #### Podfile